pauldacus/sass_omega4_base/README.md

 Above 960px: 3 6 3
 Below 960px: 4 8

-Below 960px, the right & left 3 width content & sidebar columns move to the right 4 width column, with left above the right sidebar.
+Below 960px, the right & left 3 width sidebar columns move to the left 4 width column, with left above the right sidebar.

 This sass file is intended for Drupal 7.x Omega4 themes using singularity grids.
 This assumption is reflected in the class names (.l-page, header.l-header, etc).
 Do not enable layout extensions in the Omega4 settings.